Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Yorktese Grooming

-Grooming the Yorktese is definitely not for the faint of heart as the breed is notorious for getting mats in their coat.
-There are two options that Yortese owners can choose: one is to keep the coat long and the other is to trim the coat into a puppy cut, which is close to the skin.
+Grooming the Yorktese is not for the faint of heart, as the breed is notorious for getting mats in their coat.
+There are two options that Yortese owners can choose: one is to keep the coat long, and the other is to trim the coat into a puppy cut, which is close to the skin.

-Yorktese require regular bathing and it is very important to brush the coat before the bath or it may mat.
-In addition, use a high-quality dog shampoo and conditioner to keep the coat silky and dry the coat using a blow dryer until it is completely dry.
-Bathing should be done several times a month to keep up on the coat.
+Yorktese require regular bathing, and it is essential to brush the coat before the bath, or it may mat.
+In addition, use a high-quality dog shampoo and conditioner to keep the coat silky, and dry it using a blow dryer until it is completely dry.
+Bathing should be done several times a month to keep up with the coat.

-Teeth should be brushed weekly but it important to check the teeth several times a week as the breed can be prone to tooth decay.
-Ears should be checked as well to prevent ear infections and nails should be trimmed once or twice a month.
+Teeth should be brushed weekly, but it is important to check the teeth several times a week as the breed can be prone to tooth decay.
+Ears should also be checked to prevent ear infections, and nails should be trimmed once or twice a month.

 What Colors Do They Come In?

-That is pretty much all the colors you can expect to see from this mixed breed.
+That is pretty much all the colors you can expect from this mixed breed.

 Yorkshire Terrier Maltese Personality and Temperament

 Feisty, brave, and intelligent, the Yorkshire Terrier Maltese is a companion dog with a huge personality, despite their small stature.
-In fact, the common phrase, “big dog in a small body” is true to form with this breed and owners should expect just that when they own one.
+In fact, the common phrase, “big dog in a small body,” is accurate to form with this breed, and owners should expect just that when they own one.

-Despite their big personality, the Yorktese is a loving breed that is a perfect companion.
-They tend to be very playful and can be almost clown like with their antics.
-They love attention and fit into any social schedule that owners can give them.
+Despite their big personality, the Yorktese is a loving breed perfect companion.
+They tend to be very playful and can be almost clown-like with their antics.
+Morkies love attention and fit into any social schedule that owners can give them.
 They don’t like being alone, however, and will let owners know when they are unhappy about being left alone.

 Morkie Life Span

 The Yorktese is a breed with a very long life span.
-If properly cared for and fed a high quality food, the Yorktese can live between 15 to 18 years.
+If properly cared for and fed high-quality food, the Yorktese can live between 15 to 18 years.

 Yorkshire Terrier Maltese Mix Health Problems